catinsurance/IsaacBlueprints/docs/tutorials/crash_course/familiars.md

 mod:AddCallback(ModCallbacks.MC_FAMILIAR_UPDATE, mod.FamiliarUpdate, FAMILIAR_VARIANT)
 ```

 This function, when ran on `MC_FAMILIAR_UPDATE`, will make your familiar fire regular tears 1.36 times a second dealing 3.5 damage per shot.
 It will automatically synergize with shooter familiar modifiers such as Baby-Bender, BFFS!, and Forgotten Lullaby, and firing direction overrides like King Baby and Marked.
 It will also automatically handle playing the appropriate animations for a shooter familiar.
-You can copy/reference `003.001_brother bobby.anm2` inside the game's [extracted resources](creating_a_mod.md#extracting-the-games-resources).
+You can view `003.001_brother bobby.anm2` inside the game's [extracted resources](creating_a_mod.md#extracting-the-games-resources) for reference.

 If you wish to modify the firing speed and attributes of the tear, there are methods for doing so.
 Without REPENTOGON, you will need to some manual checks inside `MC_FAMILIAR_UPDATE`.
 This code will alter the firerate of the familiar so that it fires 1 tear per second, do double the normal damage, and slow enemies.